zachdwight/ai-recipe-lora-model-for-chefs/README.md

 - 1 tbsp dried basil
 - 4-6 fresh basil leaves

-**Instructions:**
+**Instructions:**  //note I edited this section to make it look nice on GitHub
-Cook pasta according to pack instructions.
+- Cook pasta according to pack instructions.
-Meanwhile, heat the garlic, oil, onions and vinegar in a saucepan.
+- Meanwhile, heat the garlic, oil, onions and vinegar in a saucepan.
-Cook for 10-15 mins or until the onions are softened and fragrant.
+- Cook for 10-15 mins or until the onions are softened and fragrant.
-Add the tomato puree and simmer for 1 min more.
+- Add the tomato puree and simmer for 1 min more.
-Stir in the sunflower oil, oregano, basil, crushed garlic, and bay leaves.
+- Stir in the sunflower oil, oregano, basil, crushed garlic, and bay leaves.
-Season and cook for 2-3 mins.
+- Season and cook for 2-3 mins.
-Drain the pasta and return to the pan, toss everything together.
+- Drain the pasta and return to the pan, toss everything together.
-Add the safflower oil, vinegar, parsley and basil, season and cook for 1 min more.
+- Add the safflower oil, vinegar, parsley and basil, season and cook for 1 min more.
-Serve with the pasta.
+- Serve with the pasta.
 --- End Generated Recipe ---

 ```